GeoAware-VLA: Implicit Geometry Aware Vision-Language-Action Model: Results and Discussions

 \subsection{Real-World Performance Gains}

-Finally, we evaluate whether the performance improvements observed in simulation translate to a physical system.
+We evaluate whether the performance improvements observed in simulation translate to a physical system.
 The results indicate that the trends transfer effectively to the real world.
-As detailed in Figure~\ref{fig:real_results}, our GeoAware BAKU model achieved a measurable performance increase over the baseline on a series of manipulation tasks, even on the original trained viewpoint.
+As detailed in Fig.~\ref{fig:real_results}, our GeoAware BAKU model achieved a measurable performance increase over the baseline on a series of manipulation tasks.